KEY TAKE-OUTS

 How much do I need to pay if I choose to go through the Child Support Agency?

 If the parties choose to go through the Child Support Agency, they will determine the amount payable using a formula detailed in the Act.
-The formula takes into consideration the number of children, the age/s of the child/ren, the income of each parent and each parents’ share of the care of the child/ren.
+The formula takes into consideration the number of children, the age/s of the child/ren, the income of each parent and each parent’s share of the care of the child/ren.
+Once the amount is determined, the parties will then need to choose how the support will be paid/received.
+Parents can choose to have it automatically collected by the agency and transferred directly to the receiving parent, or they can choose private collection and arrange payment privately.

 Child support as assessed by the Child Support Agency is designed to cover all aspects of the financial needs of the child/ren.
-Any school fees, uniforms, school excursions, extra-curricular activities are included in this payment.
+Any school fees, uniforms, school excursions, or extra-curricular activities are included in this payment.
 It is the responsibility of the parent receiving the payment to allocate the funds to the needs of the child/ren.
 The parent paying Child Support is not obliged to pay any further expenses in relation to the child/ren, although they may wish to do so.

 What about clothes?
 Do I need to buy a set of clothes to have at my house, or should the parent I’m paying child support to send them?